DracoBlue/Craur/README.md

     make test

 The tests are located at `php/tests/`.
+The tests require `xdebug` to be installed and activated.
+A successful test must have 100% code coverage.

+### Constant/Continuous Testing

+If you have `inotify-tools` installed, you can use:

+    make test-constant

+This will run the tests as soon as the files change.
+Very helpful if you want to do continuous testing.

 ## Api